mewcs/boxes/README.md

 * Pause and continue.
 	- It should be possible to save the game state.
+	- Transfer old game state from server to client at the beginning of the game.

 * Use the latest stable version of all libraries:
 	- Python 3.3.x